BlockchainCommons/crypto-commons/Docs/ur-2-keys.md

 ## Conclusion

 Key material can be transferred using `ur:crypto-seed`, `ur:crypto-bip39`, and `ur:crypto-hdkey`.
 Doing so allows you to use airgaps, which increase the safety of these vulnerable operations; and also increases your interoperability, so that other software can work with you, and so that your key material remains usable far into the future.

+## Coming Soon

+_Our next UR article will cover crypto-request and crypto-response.
+We'll then be looking at SSKRs and PSBTs._